Thailand and Bali Experience

 Enjoy a day's island-hopping and get to try out some of the best snorkelling sites in Indonesia.
 The crystal-clear waters and tropical coral reefs are incredible climates for spotting and swimming with beautiful marine life.
 In the evening we’ll have dinner as a group and party the night away.

-Day 8: Continue the adventure to Lombok or head home
+Day 8: Continue the adventure from Gili Trawangan or head home

 If you’re booked on the extended tour, you’ll have a bit of chill out time today, so spend your downtime relaxing in the sunshine.